tianyimasf/ai/_pages/about.md

 Hobbies: listening to musics and messing with makeups and different fashion choices.
 Finding different ways to use my creative energy.

-In my free time I play video games with my partner and friends.
+I also play video games with my partner and friends.

 Hope you find something interesting here.